vaginessa/RepWifiApp/README.md

-Copyright 2017 Filippo "Fil" Bergamo

-This is the README file of "RepWifiApp".

 RepWifiApp is free software, released under GPLv3.
+Copyright 2017 Filippo "Fil" Bergamo.

 RepWifiApp is developed as a contribution to the Replicant Project.

 It aims to provide a user-friendly graphical access to Libre WiFi connectivity.

 It exposes basic functions to search for available netwroks and conenct to them.

 Thank GNUs: